 Evara Health Institute prohibits the possession or use of weapons or dangerous substances on campus and at Institute-sponsored activities or events.
 If a weapon or dangerous substance is brought on campus or to an Institute activity or event, appropriate action will be taken to protect the community which may include involvement of local law enforcement.
-Students found in
+Students found in possession of weapons or dangerous substances will typically receive an interim suspension while the situation is investigated and are subject to disciplinary measures per the Code of Conduct up to and including school expulsion.
+Examples of violations of this policy include, but are not limited to the following:

-- Possess or brandish a firearm - Possess any knife or other dangerous object of no reasonable use - Brandish a knife or other dangerous object - Possess an explosive device - Unlawfully possess a controlled substance - Commit or attempt to commit assault or battery - Commit or attempt to commit sexual assault or battery - Cause serious physical harm to another person, except in self-defense
+- Possess or brandish a firearm - Possess any knife or other dangerous object of no reasonable use - Brandish a knife or other dangerous object - Possess an explosive device - Unlawfully possess a controlled substance - Commit or attempt to commit assault or battery - Commit or attempt to commit sexual assault or battery - · Cause serious physical harm to another person, except in self-defense